The Minor Pentatonic Scale | Guitar Lesson with Diagrams

 Pentatonic scales are commonly used in all styles of music all over the world.
 Present in jazz and blues music since their origins, they are the most important scales in jazz music.
 The minor pentatonic scale is the fifth mode of the major pentatonic scale (there are five different modes).
-It is the first scale to know for a guitarist who want to explore the wide world of improvisation, because it is easy to remember, easy to play and it sounds very good on a modal tune or a jazz blues (listen to Kenny Burrell or Grant Green).
+It is the first scale to know for a guitarist who wants to explore the wide world of improvisation because it is easy to remember, easy to play and it sounds very good on a modal tune or a jazz blues (listen to Kenny Burrell or Grant Green).
 As its name implies, it is made up of five notes ("penta" means "five and tonic means "notes").

 As shown in the following table below, the minor pentatonic scale is made up of :

 The minor pentatonic scale has the same notes as the Aeolian mode (also called natural minor scale) except the second and the minor sixth.
 Here is a comparison between these two scales.

 The minor pentatonic scale is the relative minor of the major pentatonic scale.
 It means that the notes are the same.

 You can play the minor pentatonic scale over the following chords :

 - Dominant 7th sharp ninth (7#9)